 A unit price reflects the value of a fund’s investments, including any income accrued but not yet distributed.
 When distributions are paid, the unit price will usually decrease by an amount equal to the distribution.
-As a result, if your fund pays a distribution on 30 June, the unit price will generally decrease on the same day by the same amount.
+As a result, if your fund pays a distribution on 30 June, the unit price will generally decrease after the close of business by the same amount.

-Please note that if you fully withdraw units from your fund before 30 June, you will not receive distributions for those units.
+Please note that if you fully withdraw units from your fund before 30 June, you will not receive a distribution for those units.
 If you partially withdraw units from your fund you will only receive a distribution for the units you still hold at 30 June.